Yoctol/bottender/docs/advanced-guides-deployment.md

 There are two basic types of webhook setup:

-1. Set up webhook by UI of Developer Console, e.g., Messenger, LINE, Slack
+1. Set up webhook by Developer Console UI, e.g., Messenger, LINE, Slack
 2. Set up webhook by CLI, e.g., Messenger, Telegram, Viber

-#### Step 8a: Set up webhook by UI of Developer Console
+#### Step 8a: Set up Webhook by Developer Console UI

 Fill in your webhook URL on the developer console of the chat channel.

 > **Note:** If you are not familiar with webhook setup, you may refer to Bottender docs, [Setup Messenger](https://bottender.js.org/docs/channel-messenger-setup), [Setup LINE](https://bottender.js.org/docs/channel-line-setup), [Setup Slack](https://bottender.js.org/docs/channel-slack-setup).

-#### Step 8b: Set up webhook by CLI
+#### Step 8b: Set up Webhook by CLI

 Make sure you have the same environment variable settings in your local `.env` file and `now.js`.
 Then you can use the following command to set up the webhook.